masichaivy/software-eng/README.md

-# I am a software engineer at alx school.
+# I am a software engineer and data science at alx school.